-M3 was launched by Gionee India in the beginning of this month (November 2014).
-It is powered by a Quad core 1.3Ghz Cortex A7 processor, ARM Mali 450MP GPU and 1 GB of RAM.
+M3 was launched by Gionee India at the beginning of this month (November 2014).
+It is powered by a Quad-core 1.3Ghz Cortex A7 processor, ARM Mali 450MP GPU and 1 GB of RAM.
 It has a 8GB ROM and supports micro SD cards up to 128GB.
 Stable Android 4.4.2 KitKat is pre-installed on the phone.
 The main feature of this phone is the 5000mAh capacity battery which will reduce the need for frequent recharging.
-Battery in this phone is not a user removable one.
+The battery in this phone is not a user removable one.
 From my experience, the battery charge level showed 95% after three days of usage.
 I haven't checked the battery statistics but from my initial experience, it is sure that this battery will last for a week or more with average usage.
-The main USP of this smartphone is also it's large battery backup.
+The main USP of this smartphone is also its large battery backup.

 Marathon M3 has a 5inch IPS LCD capacitive display with OGS (One Glass Technology) touchscreen.
-It supports HD resolution of 720p coupled with good day time visibility even when facing the light.
-Android 4.4.2 KitKat available in this phone is customized by Gionee and looks different from vanilla Android version seen in many phones like Google Nexus 5 etc. Gionee's customized Amigo UI is stacked atop of KitKat.
+It supports HD resolution of 720p coupled with good daytime visibility even when facing the light.
+Android 4.4.2 KitKat available on this phone is customized by Gionee and looks different from the vanilla Android version seen in many phones like Google Nexus 5 etc. Gionee's customized Amigo UI is stacked atop of KitKat.

 When pressed the Rocket icon, it will try to free the RAM by closing unused applications

-Marathon M3 comes with a 8MP (Megapixel) camera on the back.
+Marathon M3 comes with an 8MP (Megapixel) camera on the back.
 LED flash is also available.
 In the front side, a secondary camera of 2MP is also provided.
-Camera has options like Face detection, Panorama, Geo-tagging, Touch focus and so many other options also available.
+The camera has options like Face detection, Panorama, Geo-tagging, Touch focus and so many other options also available.
 I took some snaps with the main camera at the back.
 The quality is good enough in daylight.
 But, in the absence of good lighting, the pictures appear slightly grainy.
-Camera is average compared to the competing models in this segment of budget smartphones in the range of 10-12K.
-Secondary camera is just 2 megapixel only and it can be useful while using Skype or other video chat programs.
+The camera is average compared to the competing models in this segment of budget smartphones in the range of 10-12K.
+The secondary camera is just 2 megapixel only and it can be used while using Skype or other video chat programs.
 HD video recording is supported.
 But, from my experience the video recording needs adequate lighting as it seems videos looks slightly darkened.

-There are other features like theme support, Colors option to change theme, wallpaper and effects.
-There is System manager, File explorer and user feedback options.
+There are other features like theme support, Colors option to change theme, wallpaper, and effects.
+There are System manager, File Explorer, and user feedback options.
 Gionee has OTA support for this model.
 A System update option is provided to update the firmware whenever updates are available.

 Overall review of Marathon M3

 I am using this phone for almost a week now.
 It has a good build quality and looks nice also.
 The two silver lining around the sides adds to the aesthetics.
 It is decent enough with a good configuration and will appeal especially to working professionals and those who travel frequently as the battery of this phone is a great boon for them.
-The problem though is, it is slightly heavy with the battery and one hand operation will not be comfortable for long time.
-Gionee's attempt of their own UI called Amigo UI looks and feels OK; but, it slows down the phone with the large number of bloatware which are pre-installed.
+The problem though is, it is slightly heavy with the battery and one hand operation will not be comfortable for a long time.
+Gionee's attempt at their own UI called Amigo UI looks and feels OK; but, it slows down the phone due to the numerous bloatware pre-installed.
 Overall, this phone is a great buy at around Rs 12,000.
-Phone comes with a nice flip cover and two screen protectors and other accessories including charger, USB cable etc.
+The phone comes with a nice flip cover and two screen protectors and other accessories including charger, USB cable etc.

 I want a Gionee m3 black filp cover in original.